 Chiropractors do this because generally the chiropractor’s bill is not covered by health insurance or Medicare/Medicaid.
 The chiropractor’s assignment seemingly protects the chiropractor’s bill.
 In essence, the chiropractor will wait to try to obtain payment from you until the case is settled.
 Unfortunately, this can lull victims into a false sense of security that they may not be billed or have to pay for the services.
 Sometimes the bill can reach thousands of dollars for repeated visits.
 If the case is never settled, the chiropractor can sue you for the bill but often times never pursues reimbursement from you.

 Is This Assignment Enforceable?

 In W. Broad Chiropractic v Am.
-Family Ins., 122 Ohio St. 3d 497, 2009-Ohio-3506. the Ohio Surpreme Court was asked to determine whether a chiropractic assignment was enforceable.
+Family Ins., the Ohio Supreme Court was asked to determine whether a chiropractic assignment was enforceable.
 Specifically, the court had to determine whether the injured party who does not file suit or obtain a judgment against the tortfeasor may assign her right to proceeds from a prospective settlement to the chiropractor in exchange for chiropractic care she received for her injuries.

 After a detailed analysis the court held that a person who was injured in an accident but who has not yet established liability for the accident and a present right to settlement proceeds may not assign the right to future proceeds of the settlement if the right does not exist at the time of assignment.
 In addition, the court further held that RC 3929.06 precludes an assignee of prospective settlement proceeds from bringing a direct action against a third-party insurer after the insurer distributed the settlement proceeds.